Cultured Guru Logo

 Different Salt Fermentation Methods

-There are a few ways we can use salt to ferment.
+There are a few methods of salt fermentation to explore.
 For this blog, I want to focus on wild fermentation, wild heirloom culturing, and salt curing.

 Popular wild-fermented foods include sauerkraut, kimchi, and pickles.